 Final point of discussion: CHF barrels.
 These barrels are created by a process where a mandrel with the reverse imprint of the rifling is pushed into the barrel blank and the cold steel is then beat by a hammer assembly to impart the rifling into the steel.
 You will see plenty of discussion about CHF barrels and the benefits of longer service life etc… but they command a higher price.
 Cold forging the steel creates a harder, more wear resistant surface, but to realize this benefit, you would need to wear away the chrome lining of a barrel before the steel starts to get eaten away.
 Another question we have yet to answer is how do the CHF and their superior service life stack up to melonite treated barrels?
 No definitive test has been conducted to determine round count vs barrel life on a CHF vs a Melonite Barrel, so we are likely to not have a clear answer here.
 I do have one thing to mention: Prepare to pay at least $260 – 280 dollars for a CHF barrel from a reputable manufacturer.

 Whew!
+Thanks for reading.
 That was a lot of info to cover.

 - Choose a product that will meet your shooting goals